THE SECURITY BRUTALIST

 You staff for operators rather than coordinators.
 You look for people who can own a problem end to end, understand the systems they are protecting, and act with discipline under pressure.
 You give them clear doctrine: what the mission is, what the four laws are, and what the non-negotiable baselines look like across the organization.

 With executives, you talk plainly.
 You describe terrain, not frameworks: what you have, where it is weak, what you are doing to harden it, how fast you can see trouble, and how well you can recover.
-Over time, your program looks less ornate and more like a simple, heavy structure that everyone understands and trusts.
+Over time, the program looks less ornate and more like a simple, heavy structure that everyone understands and trusts.
 It might not be pretty, but when the bad day comes, it holds.